 Professor Slaton is specialized in the topics of American politics and political thought, university and community engagement, public administration, and conflict resolution.
 Her publications include: The Future of Teledemocracy; Transformational Politics: Theory, Study and Practice; and Televote: Expanding Citizen Participation In a Quantum Age.

 Dr. Storm teaches theatre history, dramatic literature, and theory.
-He is the author of After Dionysus: A Theory of the Tragic and Irony and the Modern Theatre, as well as numerous essays and plays.
+He is the author of After Dionysus: A Theory of the Tragic; Irony and the Modern Theatre; and Dramaturgy and Dramatic Character: A Long View, as well as numerous essays and plays.
 He worked in the professional theatre in Los Angeles for many years, including at the Mark Taper Forum where he was a literary manager.
 Areas of scholarly specialization include dramatic theory and dramaturgy, the history and theory of the tragic form and sensibility, art in relation to literature and performance, and connections of science with theatre and literary studies.

 Dr. Thompson’s most recent research focuses on how the human physiological and emotional stress response affects cognition.
 She is also interested in how psychological science can be applied to achieve a greater understanding of cognition and performance in real-world contexts, such as musical performance and medical practice.
 She is the winner of a Dennis W. Darnall Faculty Achievement Award and a Margaret Manasse Endowed Fund Award.